 Workshops will have periods for individual reflection, small group work, and large group discussion.
 Participants will be encouraged to deepen their learning journeys outside of the workshops.

-The additional resources below are available for anyone interested in exploring anti-racism and racial justice work within the church—for personal reflection; for small group study and action; or other options.
+The additional resources below are available for anyone interested in exploring anti-racism and racial justice work within the church—for personal reflection, for small group study and action, or for other options.

 Excerpts from That All May Be One: A Resource for Educating toward Racial Justice (The United Church of Canada, 2004).
 Used with permissions as specified.

 Elected commissioners (ministry personnel and lay people) at the 39th General Council 2006 passed a motion to "develop and implement mandatory training in racial justice for all ministry personnel."
 General Council Office staff have been charged with developing and implementing these racial justice workshops.

 In keeping with The United Church of Canada's polity, presbyteries have been asked to decide how they will implement the "mandatory" nature of the proposal that was passed at the 39th General Council 2006.
 Presbytery is the court of the church with the authority of oversight and discipline of ministry personnel, so it falls to the members of presbytery (lay and ministry personnel) to determine what constitutes fulfillment of this mandate.

 - Mennonite Central Committee (U.S. and Canada), Anti-Racism Program

 - Anglican Church of Canada, A Charter for Racial Justice

 - World Council of Churches, Being church and overcoming racism: